 We built Desktop Password Sync in close partnership with Jamf.

 “We are excited to be working with Okta once again to deliver best-in-class Identity security for macOS devices,” said Josh Jagdfeld, Senior Director of Alliances at Jamf.
-“Building on top of Apple’s Platform Single Sign-on, Okta is enabling password synchronization that can be seamlessly deployed by Jamf Pro, which during the user enrollment process, streamlines activation of Okta Verify and FastPass through the Jamf App Catalog.
-Alongside Jamf Connect, organizations can securely provision local macOS user accounts with Okta credentials.
+“Building on top of Apple’s Platform Single Sign-on, Okta is enabling password synchronisation that can be seamlessly deployed by Jamf Pro, which during the user enrollment process, streamlines activation of Okta Verify and FastPass through the Jamf App Catalog.
+Alongside Jamf Connect, organisations can securely provision local macOS user accounts with Okta credentials.
 We look forward to continuing this partnership with Okta to deliver modern, secure authentication to Apple devices.”